ReflectionHLE/ReflectionHLE/notes-restoration.md

 STRIPBSS WL6ACT14.EXE 3E03E

 This can similarly be applied to the other EXEs.

+In the cases of the early GT (WL6GT114.EXE) and ID EXEs, after using STRIPBSS you should get exactly the original EXE.

-Following that, you can use LZEXE91 as usual.
+For each of the remaining EXEs, you can use LZEXE91.
 This does not mean you already get the original EXE, though.

-In the case of the SOD demo EXE, you should be done and get exactly the original.
+In the cases of the SOD demo and the late GT EXEs, you should be done and get exactly the originals.
 For The Activision EXEs, though, a bit more work is required.
-Looks like the LZEXE signature at the end of the file (a bunch of bytes, not the string "LZ91" at the beginning) are a bit different (seem shifted for most) from the output of LZEXE91.
-So, you should unpack the original Activision EXE, or possibly a backup copy of it, using UNLZEXE 0.7 (0.8 is expected to fail).
-For the sake of comparison, the new EXE you have just packed should be unpacked in a similar fashion.
-Hopefully, the two compared (unpacked) EXEs should be identical.
+Looks like the LZEXE signature at the end of the file (a bunch of bytes, not the string "LZ91" at the beginning) is a bit different (seem shifted for most) from the output of LZEXE91.
+So, you should unpack the original Activision EXE (but better make a backup first), using UNLZEXE 0.7 (0.8 is expected to fail).
+For the sake of comparison, the new EXE you have just packed using LZEXE91 should be unpacked in a similar fashion.
+Hopefully, two compared (unpacked) EXEs should be identical.

+One final note: The source code as originally released by ID Software seems to be in some intermediate state in-between the later GT Interactive release and the Activision release.
+As in the former, the GT logo is shown in the signon screen and some text is shown on quit (after changing to text mode).
+On the other hand, the project file is closer to the one used here for the Activision release, having the source files WOLFHACK.C and WHACK_A.ASM added to the project, as well as targeting 80386 rather than 80286.